brunoparga/lox/chapter8.md

 ```
 It is showing the second `print` statement as outside of any blocks, when it should be inside the
 outer-level block.

+I suspect this is due to the recursion runoff.